 Taken together, it makes for a richly rewarding listening experience.
 Indeed, these are piano creations that never grow old — even with repeated hearings.

-I’m fortunate to own a copy of the recording, and I can attest to the fact that Le Corre’s performance is a highly idiomatic and sensitive interpretation.
+I’m fortunate to own a copy of the Cybelia recording, and I can attest to the fact that Le Corre’s performance is a highly idiomatic and sensitive interpretation.
 It’s definitely a recording that merits re-release, but in the interim at least, we can listen to it here, courtesy of YouTube.
 Even better, the Le Corre performance has been uploaded synced with the score, courtesy of George ‘Nick’ Gianopoulos’ estimable YouTube music channel.

-More recently, another fine French pianist, Marie-Catherine Girod, presented the first of the Valse nocturnes at the 2003 Husum Piano Festival.
-Her performance was made available on a recording commemorating that year’s festival.
-You can listen to that performance here, courtesy of the Pianushko music channel on YouTube.
+Another fine pianist, Marie-Catherine Girod, presented the first of the Valse nocturnes at the 2003 Husum Piano Festival.
+Her performance was made available on a recording featuring the music from that year’s festival.
+You can listen to her performance here, courtesy of the Pianushko music channel on YouTube.